top of page

 When I returned to the states, I set out with minimal journalism experience

-(but plenty of ambition) to look for a job in newspapers.
-I found one and have been working at some form of journalism since.
+but plenty of ambition to find a job in newspapers.
+I have been working at some form of journalism ever since.

 My first job as a reporter required me to use a pen, paper and manual typewriter.
 Today, well, I don’t have to tell you how things have changed.
-However, at least one constant in our ever-changing world is writing.
+However, at least one constant remains in our ever-changing world: writing.

 Bio